-The Champions League 2022 is well under way with Chelsea looking to defend their trophy, but who are this year’s favourites?
+The Champions League 2023 is well under way with four teams left in the competition.
+But who are this year’s favourites?

 With eight groups and four teams in each group, the competition started with 32 teams this season.